wickedyoda/cockpit_docker/README.md

 # Cockpit Docker Image

-This repository contains a Dockerfile for running **Cockpit**, the interactive server administration interface, inside a container.

-Cockpit provides a lightweight web-based user interface for managing GNU/Linux systems.
-It allows administrators to perform common tasks such as:
+This repository contains a Dockerfile for running **Cockpit** inside a container.
+Cockpit is an interactive web-based interface for administering GNU/Linux servers.
+It presents a friendly dashboard where you can inspect the system's health and make changes in real time.

+Cockpit aims to "simplify complex tasks" by exposing the same controls that you would normally operate on the command line.
+Typical tasks include:

 * Monitoring system resources and inspecting logs
 * Managing services and containers
 * Configuring storage and network settings
 * Administering virtual machines
 * Installing software updates
+* Viewing and diagnosing system logs

-The upstream project can be found at [cockpit-project/cockpit](https://github.com/cockpit-project/cockpit).
+The upstream project is hosted at [cockpit-project/cockpit](https://github.com/cockpit-project/cockpit).
 Cockpit runs in a real Linux login session and integrates smoothly with command line tools.
-Actions taken in the browser are immediately visible in the terminal and vice versa.
+Any action taken in the browser is immediately visible on the terminal, and vice versa.

 ## Image contents